-- EPD – Environmental Product Declaration and ECCA® label have been published for Granite® Organic coated steels, highlighting their environmental performances to reduce life cycle impact.
+- EPD – Environmental Product Declarations have been published for Granite® organic coated steels highlighting their environmental performances to reduce life cycle impact.

-- Histar® high strength steel sections, reducing construction weight and optimizing resource consumption during the design and construction stage.
+- HISTAR® high strength steel sections reduce construction weight and optimise resource consumption during the design and construction stage.

-- Magnelis® metallic coated steel providing longer durability, when compared to conventional zinc coated material, with lower coating thickness.
+- Magnelis® metallic coated steel provides longer durability, when compared to conventional zinc coated material, with lower coating thickness.